Valentina (Philippine comics): 1950s to 1970s

 Cristina Aragon played the first Valentina role in the film Darna (1951), the very first film adaptation of Darna comics series.
-Twenty-two years later, in 1973, Valentina appeared as a doctoral degree graduate in Reptilian Zooloogy from University of New Delhi in the film Lipad, Darna, Lipad!.
+Twenty-two years later, in 1973, Valentina appeared as a doctoral degree graduate in herpetology from University of New Delhi in the film Lipad, Darna, Lipad!.
 Valentina's full name in this film is Dr. Valentina Vrandakapoor, Ph.D. and she wears a turban to hide the snakes on her head.
 Celia Rodriguez portrayed Valentina in this film and her depiction of the character, particularly the sequence where twelve real snakes cover her body while in bed, made her one of top actress to play Valentina as well as one of the top villain performers in the Philippines.
 The snakes on the head of Rodriguez were actually eels (Rodriguez referred to it as water snakes).

 1980s to 1990s

 In 1989, a film was released by Lea Productions entitled Valentina, where Melissa Perez Rubio played the title role.
 In this film where Darna did not appear, Valentina is portrayed as a good person who was cursed with snakes on her head and has powers to turn people into stones at will unlike Medusa who makes people into stones through looking at her eyes.
 Rey "PJ" Abellana played Ariel, the love interest of Valentina, which was originally intended for Eric Quizon.

 In the film 1991 film Darna, Pilar Pilapil portrayed Valentina.
 The film was criticized as campy and Valentina's look was negatively compared to Jacobim Mugatu of Zoolander while her pet snake Vibora was censured as a downgraded muppet with bright red lips.
 In another Darna film in the 1990s, Mars Ravelo's Darna!
 Ang Pagbabalik (1994), Pilita Corrales played Valentina where she has a daughter named Valentine (portrayed by Cherie Gil) who also has snakes on her head.